jeffrose20/onramp_de_project/README.md

 You will start out by using the Spotify API to get your data.
 To make your life easier, you can use the existing Python package called `spotipy`.
 This is not a requirement, however.
 If you prefer, you can use the `requests` module, or any method you like to pull down the data.
 We just ask that you do this using Python.

-As a hint, I am including the following `spotipy` functions which you can use to get this data from the API if you choose.
+As a hint, we are including the following `spotipy` functions which you can use to get this data from the API if you choose.

 **Artist** https://spotipy.readthedocs.io/en/master/#spotipy.client.Spotify.search
 **Album** https://spotipy.readthedocs.io/en/master/#spotipy.client.Spotify.artist_albums